 - How...will you keep up with it?
 You must have at least two staff or faculty members administering the account -- one main person and one backup person.
 Students can assist, they graduate or move on in their interests.
 You need a steady commitment for social media.

 The Time Commitment

 At a minimum, set aside at least one half of a day to set up your account.
 You need to make sure you have all your settings in place and have uploaded the appropriate photos for background and thumbnail images.
 After that, you should visit your social media sites at least once each working day to see if anyone has asked a question you should answer or posted something inappropriate you wish to remove.
 (This is rare.)
 This can take all of 30 seconds if no one has posted anything.
-So, the time commitment isn't heavy; rather, you must devote mental energy (and a Post-It note on your monitor) to remembering to check your social media account(s).
+So, the time commitment isn't heavy; rather, you must devote mental energy (and perhaps a Post-It note on your monitor) to remembering to check your social media account(s).